Pituitary cancer is treated in our Neuro Oncology Program within the Upstate Cancer Center.

 - Weight loss

-- Skin changes—increased facial hair, acne, bruising, or bluish stretch marks
+- Skin changes such as more face hair in women, acne, bruising, or bluish stretch marks

 - Obesity, especially around the wrist